apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-xmlDataMatch:
+## xmlDataMatch
 Compares the response with an XML data file and returns TRUE if there is a match, otherwise False.

 	Argument: 'filepath'
 		The file path to a file containing data to match the response body to.